 - Another point of Truth in Television: The muzzle flash of a good number of weapons is just plain ludicrous.
 A Mosin-Nagant's flash can set people on fire.
 The Mini-14 sans flash suppressor can produce a flash as long as the rifle itself.

 - The above entry about most firearms is not particularly true for the Type 38 Arisaka rifle.
-Its relatively weak cartridge (dubbed weak by Americans, that is, though 6.5x50 mm Arisaka is strong enough to penetrate modern car doors) and long barrel meant that there was little wasted propellant powder, which meant very little to no muzzle flash.
+Its relatively weak cartridge (dubbed as such by Americans, that is; unlike other Imperial Japanese rounds dubbed as "weak", 6.5x50 mm Arisaka is strong enough to penetrate modern car doors) and long barrel meant that there was little wasted propellant powder, which meant very little to no muzzle flash.
 Japanese snipers with the Type 97, a lightened Type 38 with a scope, would use a special reduced-charge cartridge which meant that the snipers would be difficult to find due to the lack of muzzle flash, even if they had fired off several rounds at relatively close ranges in the jungle.